pyeventsourcing/eventsourcing/docs/topics/application.rst

 =========================

 The example below shows an event sourced application object class.
 When constructed, it constructs an event store that uses the library's infrastructure with SQLAlchemy.
-The ``AggregateRoot`` class is used to define for the application a domain model with one aggregate type called ``CustomAggregate``.
+A domain model with one domain entity type called ``CustomAggregate`` is defined for the application using the library's ``AggregateRoot`` entity class.

 The application object class below has a persistence policy.
 It uses the library class ``PersistencePolicy``.
 The persistence policy stores domain events when they are published, and requires an event store when it is constructed.

-An event sourced application has aggregate repositories that are event sourced.
+An event sourced application normally has aggregate repositories that are event sourced.
 The application below has an event sourced repository for ``CustomAggregate`` instances.
 It uses the library class ``EventSourceRepository``, which requires an event store when it is constructed.
 An application can have many repositories, normally one for each type of aggregate in the application's domain model.